AdityaBhattacharya1/InsectCatcherBot/README.md

 npm install
 ```

-## ⚠ Warning for Usage
+## ⚠ Warning

 This bot involves an infinite loop (commented out by default.
-Do **not** uncomment the infinite loop unless you know what you are doing) and after some time, your browser will inevitably begin to slow down causing your system (depends on the type of browser and the system resources available) to start lagging.
+Do **not** uncomment the infinite loop unless you know what you are doing) and after some time, your browser will inevitably begin to slow down causing your system to begin lagging.

-Use the bot at your own responsibility.
-The creator of the bot will not be responsible for any physical damage that may be incurred to your system while using this bot.

 ## Usage